foldl/AlphaGeometryRE/README.md

 # AlphaGeometryRE

-AlphaGeometryRE is an re-engineered version of [AlphaGeometry](https://github.com/google-deepmind/alphageometry) with a goal to [make](https://github.com/google-deepmind/alphageometry/issues/130) [it](https://github.com/google-deepmind/alphageometry/issues/116) [easy](https://github.com/google-deepmind/alphageometry/issues/96) to use (especially on [Windows](https://github.com/google-deepmind/alphageometry/issues/120)):
+AlphaGeometryRE is a re-engineered version of [AlphaGeometry](https://github.com/google-deepmind/alphageometry) with a goal to [make](https://github.com/google-deepmind/alphageometry/issues/130) [it](https://github.com/google-deepmind/alphageometry/issues/116) [easy](https://github.com/google-deepmind/alphageometry/issues/96) to use (especially on [Windows](https://github.com/google-deepmind/alphageometry/issues/120)):